angular/angular/aio/content/guide/service-worker-communications.md

 <div class="alert is-important">

-In order to avoid negatively affecting the initial rendering of the page, `ServiceWorkerModule` waits for up to 30 seconds by default for the application to stabilize, before registering the ServiceWorker script.
+In order to avoid negatively affecting the initial rendering of the page, by default the Angular service worker service waits for up to 30 seconds for the application to stabilize before registering the ServiceWorker script.
 Constantly polling for updates, for example, with [setInterval()](https://developer.mozilla.org/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) or RxJS' [interval()](https://rxjs.dev/api/index/function/interval), prevents the application from stabilizing and the ServiceWorker script is not registered with the browser until the 30 seconds upper limit is reached.

 <div class="alert is-helpful">